Courtney Kaia

 Eoghan Hartley

-Eoghan is back for his 4th season at the Mac!
-He has been with the Mac since 2019, putting on favorites like A Chorus Line, The Full Monty, Next to Normal, Forever Plaid, Xanadu, Beehive, Sunset Boulevard, Grease, Ragtime, and Oklahoma.
-NYC area credits: Rock of Ages, West Side Story, Elf: the Musical (Argyle Theatre), In My Own Little Corner (Broadway Arts Community), Steel Magnolias (Gallery Players), The Floorshow (Combustion Collective), and many shows with the Actors Studio Drama School (Pace University).
-Select regional credits: Mamma Mia, Matilda, Footloose, The Sound of Music, and Who’s Afraid of Virginia Woolf?
+Eoghan is back for his 5th season at the Mac!
+He has been with the Mac since 2019, putting on favorites like Jersey Boys, The Sound of Music, A Chorus Line, The Full Monty, Next to Normal, Forever Plaid, Xanadu, Sunset Boulevard, Ragtime, and Oklahoma.
+Since last season, Eoghan had the honor of working as a ASM on The Christmas Spectacular Starring the Radio City Rockettes.
+Other NYC area credits: A Chorus Line, Rock of Ages, West Side Story, Elf: the Musical (Argyle Theatre), Steel Magnolias (Gallery Players), The Floorshow (Combustion Collective), and many shows with the Actors Studio Drama School (Pace University).
+Select regional credits: Mamma Mia, Matilda, Footloose, and Who’s Afraid of Virginia Woolf?
 (Theatre Workshop of Nantucket).
-When not stage managing or production managing, Eoghan works as a scenic carpenter and leathercrafter in the NYC area.
+When not stage managing or production managing, Eoghan works as an event manager, scenic carpenter and leathercrafter in the NYC area.
 Eoghanhartley.com

 Amanda Calvin